anilarya/pdf-viewer/README.md

-# Omnipresent JS Book as PDF Viewer
+# Omnipresent JS Book as PDF Viewer NA
 PDF viewer with flip-book interface integration to allow read files flipping pages like a book.

 ## Info